acme.sh vs DigiCert

 | Starting price | Free✓ | From €200/mo |

-| Best for | Linux sysadmins who want a lightweight ACME client that works on minimal systems without Python | Enterprise and e-commerce companies needing EV certificates with maximum trust indicators and warranty coverage |
+| Best for | DevOps engineers and sysadmins managing Let's Encrypt certificates across multiple domains and DNS providers in resource-constrained or Unix-native environments. | Enterprise and e-commerce companies needing EV certificates with maximum trust indicators and warranty coverage |

 | Tags | ||